Raphael-Gazzotti/openMINDS_OWL/README.md

 The openMINDS metadata framework is an open-source project and community contributions are highly appreciated.
 If you want to contribute please follow our :arrow_right: [**contribution guidelines**][contribution-url].

 This repository has two main branches: pipeline and main.
-The pipeline contains the code for building the Java library from the openMINDS schemas.
+The pipeline contains the code for building the OWL ontologies from the openMINDS schemas.
 The build process is triggered by changes to the schemas, and runs as a GitHub action.
-The resultant library is copied to the main branch.
+The resultant ontologies are copied to the main branch.

 General usage questions should be raised and discussed in our :arrow_right: [**community forum**][community-forum].
 Alternatively you can email us: `support@openmetadatainitiative.org`